www.positive-palmistry.com

 The Palmar surface:

 Apex: The highest point of the mount under the fingers formed with the ridge lines.
-The position may be identified either by height of the flesh or by the location of the tri-radius.
+The position may be identified either by the height of the flesh or by the location of the tri-radius.

 Palmar: The palm side of the hand.